Chinese Donuts are crispy on the outside, soft and fluffy on the inside, with a sugary coating that makes them irresistible! Try today!

 Instructions

-- In a large mixing bowl add yeast, warm water, and sugar, stirring well.
+- In a large mixing bowl add yeast, warm water, and half of the sugar, stirring well.

 - Let sit for 5 minutes, until foamy.